RuanEmanuell/todonode/README.md

 ### How to Run

-You need to download the files from this directory, then run the following commands:
+You need to download the files from this directory, start a <a href="https://www.mongodb.com/pt-br">MongoDB</a> server, then run the following commands in your IDE of choose:

      These commands install the required packages: